Comment on page

 Pinot cluster components

-Pinot leverages Apache Helix for cluster management.
-Helix is a cluster management framework to manage replicated, partitioned resources in a distributed system.
+Pinot uses Apache Helix for cluster management.
+Helix is a cluster management framework that manages replicated, partitioned resources in a distributed system.
 Helix uses Zookeeper to store cluster state and metadata.

-Briefly, Helix divides nodes into three logical components based on their responsibilities
+Helix divides nodes into logical components based on their responsibilities:

 Participants are the nodes that host distributed, partitioned resources

 The nodes that observe the current state of each Participant and use that information to access the resources.
 Spectators are notified of state changes in the cluster (state of a participant, or that of a partition in a participant).